gamedevCloudy/repo-privatizer/README.md

 # repo-privatizer

-Here's a clean, professional `README.md` without emojis for your **GitHub Repository Privacy Manager** script:

----

-# GitHub Repository Privacy Manager
+## GitHub Repository Privacy Manager

 A simple CLI tool to help you list and make your GitHub repositories private with ease.